Media Advisory - Government of Canada to make major announcement related to Canada's Halifax-class frigates

-VICTORIA, July 15, 2019 /CNW/ - Media are invited to an important announcement by the Government of Canada and Seaspan Victoria Shipyards.
-Following the announcement, the Honourable Carla Qualtrough, Minister of Public Services and Procurement and Accessibility, and Joe O'Rourke, Vice-President and General Manager, Seaspan's Victoria Shipyard Limited, will hold a media availability.
+LÉVIS, QC, July 15, 2019 /CNW/ - Media are invited to an important announcement by the Government of Canada and Davie.
+Following the announcement, the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Member of Parliament for Québec, will hold a media availability.

 |